The Kosciuszko Ride, Australia - Horse Riding Holidays and Safaris

 Not sure what your riding ability is?
 Watch THIS video to find out.

-• Accommodation:Bush camping - you will have your own spacious safari tent complete with stretcher, stool, light and bedside table.
+• Accommodation:Bush camping - you will have your own spacious canvas tent complete with stretcher, stool and bedside table.
 You will need to bring your own sleeping bag and pillow.
-In good weather, there’s also the option to bring your stretcher outside and sleep in a swag under the stars.
+In good weather, there’s also the option to bring your stretcher outside and sleep under the stars.

-A hot camp shower and a long drop toilet are available at camp, as well as an undercover dining area.
+A rustic bucket shower and one long drop toilet are available at camp, as well as an undercover dining area.

 • Inclusions: